nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "It's natural.
 Downtown I'm only passing.
 These," he waved grandiloquently, "are my people."

-"Yea---so you seem to think, the way you sell 'em for cash," said Cornelia.
+"Yea---so you seem to think, the way you sell  &rsquo;em for cash," said Cornelia.

 "They enjoy being sold," returned Con.